Jon Krakauer: Into Thin Air

 In 1997, Krakauer expanded his September 1996 Outside article into Into Thin Air.
 The book describes the climbing parties' experiences and the general state of Everest mountaineering at the time.
 Hired as a journalist by the magazine, Krakauer had participated as a client of the 1996 Everest climbing team led by Rob Hall—the team which ended up suffering the greatest casualties in the 1996 Mount Everest disaster.

 The book reached the top of The New York Times' nonfiction bestseller list, was honored as "Book of the Year" by Time magazine, and was among three books considered for the Pulitzer Prize for General Nonfiction in 1998.
 The American Academy of Arts and Letters gave Krakauer an Academy Award in Literature in 1999 for his work, commenting that the writer "combines the tenacity and courage of the finest tradition of investigative journalism with the stylish subtlety and profound insight of the born writer.
 His account of an ascent of Mount Everest has led to a general reevaluation of climbing and of the commercialization of what was once a romantic, solitary sport."

 Krakauer has contributed royalties from this book to the Everest '96 Memorial Fund at the Boulder Community Foundation, which he founded as a tribute to his deceased climbing partners.

 In a TV-movie version of the book, Krakauer was played by Christopher McDonald.
 Everest, a feature film based on the events of the disaster directed by Baltasar Kormákur, was released in 2015.
 In the film, Krakauer is portrayed by Michael Kelly.
 Krakauer denounced the movie, saying some of its details were fabricated and defamatory.
 He also expressed regret regarding Sony's rapid acquisition of the rights to the book.
-Director Baltasar Kormákur responded, claiming Krakauer's first-person account was not used as source material for the film, and alleged that his version of events conflicted with the plot.
+Director Baltasar Kormákur responded, claiming Krakauer's first-person account was not used as source material for the film.

-In the book, Krakauer noted that Russian-Kazakhstani guide Anatoli Boukreev, Scott Fischer's top guide on the expedition, ascended the summit without supplemental oxygen, "which didn't seem to be in [the] clients' best interest".
+In the book, Krakauer noted that Russian-Kazakh guide Anatoli Boukreev, Scott Fischer's top guide on the expedition, ascended the summit without supplemental oxygen, "which didn't seem to be in [the] clients' best interest".
 He also wrote that Boukreev descended from the summit several hours ahead of his clients, and that this was "extremely unorthodox behavior for a guide".
 He noted however that, once he had descended to the top camp, Boukreev was heroic in his tireless attempts to rescue the missing climbers.
 Five months after Into Thin Air was published, Boukreev gave his own account of the Everest disaster in the book The Climb, co-written with G. Weston DeWalt.